Passport Prime Troubleshooting

 - Ensure there is no glare from direct sunlight on the screen being scanned

 - Adjust the density of the QR codes being displayed (only possible where the wallet software allows.
-If you take this approach, you’ll need to start the scan process again due to the way the information is split amongst different QR densities)
+If you take this approach, you’ll need to start the scan process again due to the way the information is split among different QR densities)

 - Slowly adjust the distance between Prime and the screen being scanned